 Dust data was assessed against the criteria from the EPA document titled "Approved Methods for Modelling and Assessment of Air Pollutants in New South Wales".
-Based on the EPA criteria, the daily maximum concentration for this site was set to $25\mu m/m^3$ for Pollutant Particles (PM2.5) and $50\mu m/m^3$ for Pollutant Particles (PM10).
+Based on the EPA criteria, the daily maximum concentration for this site was set to $25\mu m/m^3$ for Pollutant Particles (PM{2.5}) and $50\mu m/m^3$ for Pollutant Particles (PM10).

-The dust monitoring results found on Table 3 and Table 4 summarise the daily average $PM{2.5}$ and $PM{10}$ concentrations recorded and compared to the criteria set for this project.
-The daily average $PM{2.5}$ and $PM{10}$ concentrations were found to be within the criteria except on two occasions from Monitor 1 on 05/07/2023 to 06/07/2023 for the PM10 concentration.
+The dust monitoring results found on Table 3 and Table 4 summarise the daily average $PM{2.5}$ and PM{10} concentrations recorded and compared to the criteria set for this project.
+The daily average $PM{2.5}$ and PM{10} concentrations were found to be within criteria set for this site.
 Further monitoring is recommended, and dust controls should be implemented to minimise the impact on the surrounding residents.

 Exe cutive Summary ·ii

 List of Figuresi iii

 1. Introduction 1

 1.1 Background 1

 1.2 Site Information 1

 1.3 Objectives 2

 2. Sensitive Receivers 2

 3. Dust Criteria 3

 3.1 Applicable Standards 3

 3.2 Dust Criteria 3

 4. Methodology 4

 5. Monitoring Results 5

 6. Discussion and Recommendations 5

 7. Conclusions 6

 lmp ortant information about this report 7

 List of Figures

-Figur e 1 Site plan 2
+Figure e 1 Site plan 2

 e 2 Site setup

-e 3 Site setup
+Figure e 3 Site setup 4

 List of Tables

-Table 1 Guideline values for dust particles PM 2.5 and PM 10 3
+Table 1 Guideline values for dust particles PM {2.5} and PM 10 3

 2 Dust monitor specifications

-3 Daily average PM 2.5 Concentration
+3 Daily average PM {2.5} Concentration

 rabie 4 Daily average PM 10 Concentration Э

 List of Appendices

 Appe ndix 1 - Dust Monitoring Data 8